MarcelBolten/php-cairo/README.md

  * PHP 8.1.0+
  * Cairo 1.12.0+

-Additional features are supported up to Cairo version 1.17.0
+Additional features are supported up to Cairo version 1.17.0.

 Features are enabled at compile time based on the library version they are compiled against.

-Documentation and information about the underlying library can be found at [cairographics.org](http://cairographics.org/manual/)
+Documentation and information about the underlying library can be found at [cairographics.org](http://cairographics.org/manual/).

 Installation
 =============
-There are plans to make this available via [pecl](http://pecl.php.net) and [pickle](https://github.com/FriendsOfPHP/pickle) But this is currently the unstable PHP7 version
+There are plans to make this available via [pecl](http://pecl.php.net) and [pickle](https://github.com/FriendsOfPHP/pickle) But this is currently the unstable PHP7 version.

-Until then, please compile and install the both the datastructures and the cairo extensions and enable them in your php.ini file
+Until then, please compile and install the cairo extensions and enable it in your php.ini file.

 ```
 extension=cairo.so